-A swift jab from Cupid’s arrow in my youth and it’s been my strongest love affair.
+The arts have been my strongest love affair.
 Nothing beats the few seconds when the lights go down in the theatre, the communal laughs and cries, the cathartic sorting out of our collective human shit.

 It’s my church, my collective, faith.

 You’ll understand why it breaks my heart to see the state it’s in.
 It’s 2016 and it’s still rich white men at the top.
-You can claim otherwise but it’s everywhere.
-From the runners and assistants right up to the development teams, channel controllers, big name actors, producers and directors.

 It really needs to change.